 NOTE There are several ways to insert a snippet.
-For more information see the Flare online Help.
+For more information see the Help system.

-I How to Edit a Snippet
+How to Edit a Snippet

 Now that we've created a snippet and reused it in another location, let's edit the content.
 Because this chunk of information is single-sourced we only have to edit the source (or snippet) file, and we don't have to keep track of where it is used in the project.